mess110/vrum/tutorials/INSTALL.md

 `http://127.0.0.1:8080/workspace/games/YOUR_GAME_NAME` in a browser to test your game.

 This is your starting template.
-[Lets load some assets](/tutorials/ASSETS.md)
+[Lets talk about scenes](/tutorials/SCENES.md)